-Need to know: Children under 7 are not permitted to use the Aqua Park and must be 12 or over to use the Cable Park.
+- Children under 7 are not permitted to use the Aqua Park and must be 12 or over to use the Cable Park

 Where to stay: Elder Cottage, sleeps 4 - this cottage is just 7 miles from Sheffield on the edge of the Peak District National Park.

-Need to know: Throw your stick upstream off the bridge so that it floats downstream along the river.
+- Throw your stick upstream off the bridge so that it floats downstream along the river

 Where to stay: Granary Barn, sleeps 4 - a stone barn in the lovely countryside surrounding Ashford in the Water.

-Getting out and about on two wheels is one of the best ways to go exploring - especially as the Peak District is filled with traffic-free trails for you to ride around safely.
+Getting out and about on two wheels is one of the best ways to explore a new place - especially as the Peak District is filled with traffic-free trails for you to ride around safely.

-Need to know: Ashbourne Cycle Hire is located at the southern end of the Tissington Trail, close to Ashbourne Town Centre.
-Cycle hire starts at £17 per bike per day.
+- Ashbourne Cycle Hire is located at the southern end of the Tissington Trail, close to Ashbourne Town Centre.
+Cycle hire starts at £17 per bike per day

 Where to stay: The Tannery, sleeps 4 - a two-bedroom cottage on the edge of Ashbourne.